Georgetown in Scott County, Kentucky — The American South (East South Central)

 Erected 1993 by Kentucky Historical Society.
 (Marker Number 1938.)

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, as the crow flies.
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 Man o' War (approx. 2.6 miles away); Mt.
-Horeb Presbyterian Church (approx. 3.2 miles away); Confederate Governor (approx. 6.6 miles away); Choctaw Indian Academy (approx. 6.7 miles away); Eastern State Hospital (approx. 8 miles away); Bryan's Station (approx. 8.1 miles away); Lexington Cemetery (approx. 8.5 miles away); Vertner Woodson Tandy (approx. 8.7 miles away).
-Click for a list and map of all markers in Georgetown.
+Horeb Presbyterian Church (approx. 3.2 miles away); Georgetown Cemetery Confederate Monument (approx. 4.2 miles away); Georgetown Cemetery (approx. 4.2 miles away); Georgetown College (approx. 4.2 miles away); Remember the Raisin! (approx. 4½ miles away); Gen. Basil W. Duke, C.S.A. - Basil W. Duke (1838-1916) (approx. 4½ miles away); Scott County Courthouse / Goebel Trial Here (approx. 4½ miles away).
+Touch for a list and map of all markers in Georgetown.

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on September 17, 2010, by Matt Carter of Lexington, Kentucky.
 This page has been viewed 832 times since then and 63 times this year.
 Photo 1. submitted on September 17, 2010, by Matt Carter of Lexington, Kentucky. • Bill Pfingsten was the editor who published this page.

 Editor’s want-list for this marker.
 A wide shot of the marker and its surroundings. • Can you help?